 Time

-It takes a lot longer to ideate, execute and create for various platforms instead of just coding once
+It takes a lot longer to ideate, execute and create for various platforms instead of just coding once and uploading it.

 Cost